Masquerade Hotel

 Masquerade Hotel (マスカレード・ホテル, Masukarēdo Hoteru) is a 2019 Japanese crime film directed by Masayuki Suzuki.
-A sequel, Masquerade Night, was released in September 2021.
+A sequel, Masquerade Night, was released on 17 September 2021.

 Plot

 During an investigation of a serial killer in Tokyo, police are led to a hotel that may be where the next murder will take place.
 Detective Nitta Kosuke goes undercover and begins working at the front desk of the hotel.
 Yamagishi Naomi works at the front desk of the hotel.
 She is selected to train Kosuke for his front desk job.
 Kosuke is focused on catching the killer, but Naomi prioritizes the safety of the guests.